Motorcycle speedway: Other competitions

 The Individual Speedway Danish Championship is a competition for riders holding a Danish passport and a valid DMU licence.
 Riders must submit their entries at least four weeks before the first meeting of the competition.
 Any riders who competed in the Speedway Grand Prix or World Championship Qualifying rounds during the previous season are seeded directly to the Final.
 The DMU may also seed other riders directly to the Final at their discretion.
 Either one or two semi-finals are staged depending on the number of riders entering the competition (excluding the seeded riders who go straight through to the Final).
 Riders are selected for these rounds according to the previous season's Danish averages.
 If one semi-final is held, the highest-placed riders (plus two reserves) qualify for the Final.
 If two semi-finals are held, the highest-placed riders (plus one reserve) from each meeting qualify for the Final.
 The winner of the Final is awarded a gold medal and declared Danish Individual Champion.
 The riders finishing second and third are awarded silver and bronze medals respectively.
 The final classification also determines which riders qualify for the World Individual Speedway Championship.

 The Danish Under 21 Individual Speedway Championship is a competition for riders holding a Danish passport, a valid DMU licence, and who are under 21 years of age on 1 January in the year of the competition.
 Riders wishing to compete must submit their entries at least four weeks before the first meeting of the competition.
 If there are 72 or more entries, four quarter-finals are staged.
 If there are between 54 and 71 entries, three quarter-finals are staged.
 If there are fewer than 54 entries, two semi-finals are held.
 Riders are selected for these rounds according to the previous season's averages in Danish matches only.
 When four quarter-finals are staged, the top eight riders (plus one reserve) in each progress to the semi-finals.
 When three quarter-finals are staged, the top ten riders (plus two reserves) from one round, and the top eleven riders (plus one reserve) from each of the other rounds, progress to the semi-finals.
 The top eight riders (plus one reserve) from each semi-final meet in the Final.
 The winner of the Final is awarded a gold medal and declared Danish Junior Individual Champion.
 Riders finishing second and third are awarded silver and bronze medals respectively.
 The top five finishers qualify for the World Junior Speedway Championship.

-There is a great depth of league speedway for all ages in Denmark.
 The Youth Leagues are for riders between eight and eighteen years of age and 80cc bikes are used.
 The Micro Leagues are for riders between three and ten years of age and 50cc bikes are used.
 And the Old Boys League is for riders over 33 years of age.